Factor-X/citizenReserve/technical-documents/ProjectSetup.md

 db.default.url = "postgres://play:play@localhost/citizens-reserve"

 We can obtain a database backup online from the Heroku interface (see file Heroku.md) and install it locally.

+Once all of this done, we can restart the project and reach the welcome page of the application.